hudson-passos/final-project-smartenv-wur/README.md

 **Methodology**

 The methodology consists of extracting information related to pollution, emissions of pollutants from industrial and traffic sectors, and inserting them into the polygons of their respective provinces.
+The idea is using this information to identify the contribution to the air pollution through data analysis and, additionally, applying the feature importance analysis and compare the results.

-To do this, it was necessary to complete the following steps:
+In order to do all this, it was necessary to complete the following steps:

 - Search and download the datasets, and understand the data and how the information is organized in it;
 - Clean the data with information without coordinates, not a number and inconsistent values;